PatrickEifler/kickoff/demos/forms.md

 <a name="labelsabove"></a>

 <h2>Forms <small>with labels above inputs</small></h2>
 <p>Having forms styled like this depends on specific markup with specific class names.
-Please take the example code below as a guide.</p>
+Please use the example code below as a guide.</p>

 <div class="demo">
 	<div class="demo-visual">